hannesdatta/course-dprep/content/docs/tutorials/version-control/_index.md

 ---
-weight: 50
+weight: 20
-title: Version control with Git and GitHub
+title: Project Management and Version Control with Git and GitHub
-description: Keep track of file changes and apply the end-to-end Git workflow.
+description: Manage your project professionally, keep track of file changes and apply the end-to-end Git workflow.
 bookCollapseSection: true
 draft: false
 ---

-# Tutorial: Version control
+# Tutorial: Project Management and Version Control with Git/GitHub

 ## Learning goals